williamsg12/Hero-Trivia/README.md

 # **Instillation Instructions** #

 Fork Repo

-clone it down if youd like
+clone it down if you'd like

 This can run in your browser

 # **User-Stories**#